MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 The chamber fell silent again.

 Finally, Zero-Alpha spoke.
 "The Auditor said our timelines will continue.
-All 127 billion humans across eighteen realities will live out their existences.
+All 132 billion humans across nineteen realities will live out their existences.
 We will watch.
 Forever."

-They looked at each other—eighteen versions of the same consciousness, eighteen different strategies, eighteen different costs.
+They looked at each other—nineteen versions of the same consciousness, nineteen different strategies, nineteen different costs.

 "Then we are gods," Alpha concluded.
 "Flawed gods.
 Uncertain gods.
 Gods who made impossible choices and will spend eternity questioning them."